MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 |**Possible values**|`true` (default) <p>`false`|Not configured<br>Disabled<br>Enabled (Default)|

 > [!NOTE]
-> Available in Microsoft Defender for Endpoint version 101.45.00 or higher.
+> Available in Microsoft Defender for Endpoint version `101.45.00` or later.
-> Archive files are never scanned during real time protection.
+> Archive files are never scanned during real-time protection.
 When the files in an archive are extracted, they are scanned.
 The *scanArchives* option can be used to force the scan of archives only during on-demand scan.

 #### Degree of parallelism for on-demand scans